Continuing Review: Submission and Review

 - The study team’s conduct of prior studies suggests that closer monitoring by the IRB is warranted.

-- Continuing IRB review is still required when the research remains active only for long-term follow-up of participants or the remaining research activities are limited to analysis of identifiable data.
+- Continuing IRB review may be required when the research remains active only for long-term follow-up of participants or the remaining research activities are limited to analysis of identifiable data.

 - In accordance with UW-Madison’s Five Year Renewal Policy, the IRB may require a new initial review application instead of a continuing review application after five years.